Enacted in 1965, Medicare is a U.S. government program that provides medical and health-related services

 and those with kidney failure requiring dialysis.

 View our Original Medicare page to find out what you need to know.
-You can also obtain a copy of
+You can also get a copy of our

-Medicare & You, the official Medicare handbook.
-It’s available in printed form or as a downloadable PDF.
+Making Sense of Medicare guide.
+It’s available as a downloadable PDF.

 You can enroll in Original Medicare during the 7-month Initial Enrollment Period (IEP): the 3 months before your 65th birthday month, your birthday month itself, and the three months after your 65th birthday month.

-People who are Medicare-eligible because they have End-Stage Renal Disease (ESRD) or because they’re on Social Security Disability are subject to different Medicare enrollment rules.
-Call us at 1-800-350-1470 (TTY 711) for more details, Monday – Friday, 7 a.m. to 8 p.m.
+People who are Medicare-eligible because they’re on Social Security Disability are subject to different Medicare enrollment rules.
+Call us at 1-800-350-1470 (TTY 711) for more details, Monday – Friday, 7 a.m. – 10 p.m.
 Central Time.

 Enroll through Social Security.